WebDevBernard/Twitter-Purple/README.md

 A simple Twitter clone and a remake of this app [https://github.com/WebDevBernard/tweeter](https://github.com/WebDevBernard/tweeter) with these features:

-- Written with modern React tools, using reuseable components: Modal, Button, Input, Card, Header, Footer
+- Written with modern React tools, using reuseable components: Modal, Button, Input, TextArea, Card, Header, Footer
 - User content saved to localStorage.
 - Sign Up feature with form validation.
 Login data is not saved.

+The main purpose of this project is to create components and styling that can be reused in future projects.

 ## Preview